dyluc/dyluc.github.io/_posts/2020-12-08-chess-ai-minimax.md

 Today's post is all about the Minimax algorithm, and more specifically, using it to build a chess AI.
 This was an older project of mine, and having just created this blog, I thought it might be a good idea to go through how you might go about starting to design a chess AI to play against.

-This was one of my larger projects, which involved building the chess engine first and then later implementing the decision making functionality.
+This was one of my larger projects, which involved building the chess engine first and then later implementing the decision-making functionality.
 I used Java and a library called [LibGDX](https://libgdx.com) to do this, which is built on top of [LWJGL](https://www.lwjgl.org).
 I had written a comprehensive writeup for this project back in high school with design, analysis, testing sections and so on.
 It's quite a long read (100 pages), but I figured it could be a good reference.
 Here is the PDF, source code and UML diagram for good measure!

 - [Building a Chess AI](/assets/chess-ai/project.pdf)
 - [Source Code](https://github.com/dyluc/chessai)